| If Your Refrigerator's

 Some freezer door 'pop' is unavoidable bc

-the bottom door's so much larger than the top one and the hydraulic
+the fresh food section's door is so much larger than the freezer's and the hydraulic

 effect of compressing all that air kicks in.
 The two